 - Cash receipts from the sale of goods and the rendering of services

 - Cash payments to suppliers for goods and services

 - Cash payments to and on behalf of employees

-In that regard, please note that there are a few exceptions to this rule.
+Please note that there are a few exceptions to this rule.
 If ABC Corporation sells one of its production machines at a profit, it will increase Net Income for the year.
-However, this is not a core business activity for the company.
-Therefore, the proceeds of the sale are not reported as operating cash inflows.
-They fall into the cash flows from investing activities instead.
+But this is not a core business activity for the company.
+Therefore, the sale proceeds are not reported as operating cash inflows; they fall into the cash flows from investing activities.

-The cash flows classified under this heading outline the extent to which investments in assets will generate future profit and cash flows.
-We observe that investments in, or proceeds from, the sale of tangible and intangible assets are often included in this section.
-In addition, it records cash receipts from sales or cash payments to acquire financial instruments issued by other enterprises.
+These cash flows outline the extent to which asset investments will generate profit and cash flows.
+We observe that investments in (or proceeds from) the sale of tangible and intangible assets are often included in this section in the Statement of Cash Flows.
+In addition, it records cash receipts from sales or payments to acquire financial instruments issued by other enterprises.

-So, the most common cash flows from investing activities are:
+So, the most common cash flows from investing activities include:

 - A purchase or sale of an asset